Christmas on the Mersey will take place Dec. 1-3, 2017.

 In the morning, we took our time enjoying the views (and the breakfast buffet), and stopped into the White Point Beach gift shop.
 You don’t have to be a guest to visit the gift shop, and it’s a great place to pick up some local gifts – almost everything in-store was made on the South Shore!

 After check-out, we made our way back into Liverpool.
 Christmas on the Mersey features a number of festive events, including an artisan craft sale, family skate, Kiwanis Christmas Concert, and the very popular Holiday Homes Tour.
+For 2017, the Holiday Homes Tour will take place on December 9th.

 It was my first Holiday Homes Tour, something I’ve learned is quite popular across the province.
 Essentially, it is an opportunity to visit and explore select homes in a community that have been decorated for the holidays.